kyleboas/tacticsjournal.com/follow.md

 Any other accounts not listed are not run by me and are not being truthful.
 If you’d like to follow my work online here’s where you can find me:

-If you’d like to follow my work online, here’s where you can find me:

 **Social Media**

 *[Twitter - @tacticsjournal](https://twitter.com/tacticsjournal)*